heestand-xyz/Linker/README.md

 ## Setup

-To run the app, open the project in Xcode 13.4 or later.
-Select a team under Signing & Capabilities.
-Select a simulator or device with iOS 15 or later.
-Run the app and sign up for an account, alternately sign in with the test account `tester@test.com` and password `123Abc!`.
+- To run the app, open the project in Xcode 13.4 or later.
+- Select a team under Signing & Capabilities.
+- Select a simulator or device with iOS 15 or later.
+- Run the app and sign up for an account.

+Alternately sign in with the test account `tester@test.com` and password `123Abc!`.

+## Architecture

+**Linker** uses dependency injection with services.
+There are two main services, `Auth` and `Content`. `Auth` is used to sign-in, sign-up and sign-out a user and `Content` is used to fetch, create and delete posts.

+The service manager can take a mocked or a main service, making it easy to switch between mocked and production mode.

+## Dependencies

+**Linker** is powered by Firebase.
+This swift package dependency should automatically download.

+The app uses SwiftUI for the UI.
+Then is uses Combine and async / await for business logic and network calls.

 ## Tests

 There are unit tests under `LinkerTests/LinkerTests.swift`.

 These tests verify that the app works as expected.

 ## Minimum Requirements